 - Better risk management in the future.
 You’ll have a good picture of where third-party and fourth-party risk stands after all suppliers are in your VRM program and categorized.
 Vendors should be classified as low, medium, or high risk so the VRM program can focus on medium and high-risk vendors.

 - Focus on business processes and compliance.
 Regulators are cracking down on companies that fail to manage third parties appropriately.
-Regulators classify vendors as an extension of a firm’s ecosystem, and a violation could result in fines for both the company and the vendor.
+Regulators classify vendors as an extension of a firm’s operations, and a violation could result in fines for both the company and the vendor.

 - Better reporting.
-Gathering information without a proper VRM application can be challenging.
+Gathering information without a proper VRM program can be challenging.
 Assure that your VRM program has robust reporting features so you can produce summaries for your board of directors and comprehensive supplier risk reports for management.